Cenvero Fleet Docs

 fleet config validate

-# Backup and restore
+# Backup and restore (via config subcommand)

 fleet config backup

-fleet config restore
+fleet config restore <file>

-# Export / import (migration)
+# Export / import (JSON migration path)

 fleet config export

-fleet config import
+fleet config import <file>

 Database backend